Toga-fcb/Toga-iOS-Downloader/README.md

 ## ⚠️ License

 This project is **not open source**.
-You are not allowed to use, copy, modify, or distribute the code without permission.
+You are allowed to modify the code after you buy it, and can resell it afterwards however **ONLY MODIFIED VERSION**

-If you're interested in licensing or collab, contact me.
+If you're interested in collab, do not hesitate to contact me.